HenrikGr/ddd-typescript/src/core/README.md

 # The core module

-The core module contains;

-- a common module for generic application services,
-- a domain module for common domain classes,
-- an infra module for common ports to the application.

 ## Common module

-The common module contains application services used in other modules.
-The services are generic and provide features such as;
+The common module contains application artifacts used throughout the application.
+The artifacts are generic and provide features such as;

 - dealing with unexpected errors,